MircoM99/electronics/Test Stand/README.md

 > Electronic Board for Test Stand Development of the THRUST Student Project.

 ARCHIE is a ESP32 based data logging and actuation capable system that is able to record and control:
-* 4 Thermocouples channels,
+* 4 Thermocouples,
-* 3 Pressure Sensors channels,
+* 3 Pressure Sensors (4-20mA sensors),
-* 3 Mosfet Actuated Electrovalve channels
+* 3 Mosfet Actuated Electrovalve,
-* 1 Load Cell channel.
+* 1 Load Cell